flyingdogsoftware/gyre-sdk/docs/getting_started.md

 - **Image Canvas Tools**
 - **Custom Brushes**

-The main Gyre application loads these extensions through an initialization script from the ComfyUI server, which calls each extension's initialization scripts.
-Thus, the ComfyUI installation and extension mechanism are applicable, even though they are hosted on different servers.
+The main Gyre application loads all manifest definitions for these plugins from the ComfyUI extensions.
+Using the `js_path` parameter, it also loads the JavaScript files for each plugin.
+Consequently, the manifest files and the plugin executables are stored in separate locations.

 ## Setting Up Your Own Extension/Plugins

 1. Develop custom elements with their own tags using the Shadow DOM, ensuring they are isolated from the main application.
 Use a unique prefix to avoid conflicts (e.g., "yourname-yourcompany-gradient-slider" instead of "gradient-slider").
 2. Create your folder under `custom_nodes` like any other ComfyUI extension.
-3. Add a subfolder `gyre_entry` and include a JavaScript file named `gyre_init.js`.
-Load your extensions through this file.
+3. Add a subfolder `gyre_entry` and add manifest there.
-4. Include files like `gyre_ui_components.json`, `layers_components.json`, or `brushes.json` in the `gyre_entry` folder.
-5. Install node packages necessary for your custom tags.
+4. Bundle the JS executables with ComfyUI extension (usually as node modules in sub path below `gyre_entry`).